charettes/django-admin-enhancer/README.md

 [Video displaying interaction with the widget](https://www.youtube.com/watch?v=H4xqku-BPBU)

 ## Usage
+First, add `'admin_enhancer'` to your `INSTALLED_APPS` to avoid getting `TemplateDoesNotExist` errors.

 Make sure to mix `admin_enhancer.EnhancedModelAdminMixin` when dealing with `django.contrib.admin.ModelAdmin` subclasses and `admin_enhancer.EnhancedAdminMixin` when dealing with `django.contrib.admin.InlineModelAdmin` at both ends of the relationship.

 If edition and deletion controls appears but the popup is not closed nor is the select box updated your `ModelAdmin` subclass referenced by the field in question is probably not mixed with `admin_enhancer.EnhancedModelAdminMixin`.

 For some examples take a look [here](https://github.com/charettes/django-admin-enhancer/blob/master/tests/test_app/admin.py).